hashgraph/stablecoin-studio/sdk/README.md

 #### **For development**

-To use this project in development mode you must follow the steps indicated in the following section
+To use this project in development mode you must follow the steps indicated in the following section [Build](#Build).

 # Build